All Episodes

 You know, you're not getting the billion.

-You know the whole thing.
+You know, the whole thing.

-Russian interference, oh, we can't have that, but the likely Russian disinformation from the get-go dirty Clinton bought and paid for dossier, it gets no coverage except from you know, places like here.
+But the likely Russian disinformation from the get-go dirty Clinton bought and paid for dossier, it gets no coverage except from, you know, places like here.

-Not many not many places.
+Not many places.

-You know, I believe, I believe, I believe, but I don't believe Biden's accuser who has a lot more corroboration, and her mother calling Larry King in 1993.
+You know, I believe, I believe, I believe, but I don't believe Biden's accuser, who has a lot more corroboration, and her mother calling Larry King in 1993.

 Nobody's held accountable.